 While prior research has been largely inconclusive or replete with conflicting results, it is not the purpose of this study to resolve all those conflicts.
 The authors' objective in the current study is to provide additional insight on those areas in which there have been some general consensus.
-Since motivation and effort usually have been positively associated with student performance, the authors aimed to test whether some new selected motivating and supporting factors affect student performance in the Management Information Systems (MIS) course.
+Since motivation and effort usually have been positively associated with student performance, the authors aimed to test whether some new selected motivating and supporting factors affect student performance in the Graduate Information Systems (GIS) course.
 The current study also looked at several factors which are commonly viewed as possibly distracting students from performing well and tested whether they indeed are negatively affecting student performance.
-Furthermore, the current study investigated the impact of three specific measures of prior abilities on student performance and used them as control variables while testing for the association between supporting and distracting factors and student performance in the MIS course.
+Furthermore, the current study investigated the impact of three specific measures of prior abilities on student performance and used them as control variables while testing for the association between supporting and distracting factors and student performance in the GIS course.

-STUDY OBJECTIVES AND HYPOTHESES
+STUDY OBJECTIVES AND INDEPENDENT VARIABLES

-The first objective of this study is to examine the association between three selected factors that lend support to the students to earn higher grades in the MIS course (the grade the student intends to earn in the course, the student's prior level of IT skills and the student's prior mastering of business statistics), and the student's performance in the MIS course at a Midwestern commuter public university in the United States.
+The first objective of this study is to examine the association between three selected factors that lend support to the students to earn higher grades in the GIS course (the grade the student intends to earn in the course, the student's prior level of Information Technology/Information Systems skill level and the student's oral and written communications skill level), and the student's performance in the GIS course at a Midwestern commuter public university in the United States.
 The authors hypothesize that there are positive and significant associations between those supporting factors and student performance.
 Students who intend to earn higher grades are self-motivated to study hard to achieve their intention.
-Also, students whose prior IT skill level is high will do better in the MIS course than students whose prior IT skill level is low because the course requires the knowledge of computer hardware, software, application systems, and the use of several productivity programs (e.g., spreadsheet, database, etc.).
-Likewise, students whose prior business statistics level is high will do better in the MIS course than students whose prior business statistics level is low because the course also requires the use of several data analytical tools.
+Also, students whose prior IT/IS skill level is high will do better in the GIS course than students whose prior IT/IS skill level is low because the course requires the knowledge of computer hardware, software, application systems, and the use of several productivity programs (e.g., spreadsheet, database, etc.).
+Likewise, students whose oral and written communications skill level is very good will do better in the GIS course than students whose oral and written communications skill level is not so good because the course also requires several written and oral presentations assignments.